syncromatics/kafmesh/README.md

 * **ViewSource**

-  View source will keep a kafka compacted topic in sink with an external source.
+  View source will keep a kafka compacted topic in sync with an external source.

 * **ViewSink**